stepthom/text_mining_resources/README.md

   - [Scattertext](https://github.com/JasonKessler/scattertext): Beautiful visualizations of how language differs among document types.
   - [embeddings](https://pypi.org/project/embeddings/): Pretrained word embeddings in Python.
   - [fastText](https://github.com/facebookresearch/fastText/tree/master/python): Library for efficient learning of word representations and sentence classification.
+  - [Google Seq2Seq](https://github.com/google/seq2seq): A general-purpose encoder-decoder framework for Tensorflow that can be used for Machine Translation, Text Summarization, Conversational Modeling, Image Captioning, and more.
 - [Apache Tika](http://tika.apache.org/): a content analysis tookilt.
 - [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/): a suite of core NLP tools
   - Also checkout http://corenlp.run for a hosted version of the CoreNLP server.